 The railroad could bring health seekers and vacationers to Eureka Springs, and the elegant bathhouses and hotels took care of their needs.
-The trolleys, also in existence in those days, moved people from one location to the next.
+The trolleys which were also in existence in those days moved people from one location to the next.

 One can relax and enjoy mineral baths, sauna treatments and massages.

+There are no chain stores in this historic town.
 Shopping can be an adventure and a pleasure.
-Among the treasures to be found are more than 20 art galleries among other unique stores.
+Among the treasures to be found are more than 20 art galleries plus other unique stores.